 A large percentage of these men and women suffer from PTSD, anxiety, and depression.
 These symptoms are caused by work-related traumatic events.
 That’s why the most crucial step is to perform a psychological assessment before choosing the right combination of treatment techniques.

 Apart from standard treatments that have proven to be effective, we utilize holistic methods as well.
 Methods that use an alternative approach, one close to nature and derived from cultural traditions.
 Techniques like Music therapy, Art Therapy, and several Mindfulness-Based Therapies have shown excellent results when treating first responders.

-On top of that, participants of this program can enjoy:
+On top of that, participants of our first responder addiction treatment program can enjoy:

 A private and discrete treatment facility that can be their sanctuary and an ideal place to re-establish a connection with themselves

 Exercise equipment that can provide them with the physical activity they are used to

 Alternative pain relief methods that can treat chronic pain

 If you or your beloved one falls into one of these groups of professionals and needs help with overcoming addiction, don’t hesitate to contact us via our website or by calling 480-681-1806.
 We can help Arizona’s finest recover fully and in record time, allowing them to return to duty as soon as possible.